valmat/little-vec/readme.md

                 { "id": "123", "distance": 0.123, "payload": ... },
                 ...
             ],
-            "extra": ... // if extra was sent
+            "extra": <JSON, if extra was sent>
         },
         ...
     ]